syd-mbv/csci1470-final-project-softs/reflection_check-in_3.md

 ## Challenges
   - Re-implement the system in TensorFlow framework instead of PyTorch.
   - Simple ```Dataloader``` in PyTorch must be implemented manually using TensorFlow.
-  -
+  - The Data pipeline is tricky to build.
+  - Some OS operations need to consider different scenarios for Linux and Windows.
+  - New Dataset Class is needed for new datasets.
 ## Insights
 Are there any concrete results you can show at this point?
 How is your model performing compared with expectations?
  - We have built the entire system in the tensorflow framework.
  - Successfully completed most of the experiments in the paper, completed training and testing on the datasets mentioned in the paper and collected results.
- -
- - The Data pipeline is tricky to build.
- - Some OS operations need to consider different scenarios for Linux and Windows.
+ - Achieved the inference speed that is nearly identical to the code in the paper, replicating the complexity advantages of the SOFTS model.
+ - Overall, the MSE/MAE obtained on the various datasets and reported in the paper are generally close.

 ## Plan
 Are you on track with your project?
 What do you need to dedicate more time to?